aida-ugent/NRLBenchmark/README.md

-# Benchmarking Network Embedding Models for Link Prediction: Are We Making Progress?
+# Benchmarking Network Representation Lerning Models

 This repository contains the instructions and materials necessary for reproducing the experiments presented in the
 paper: *Benchmarking Network Embedding Models for Link Prediction: Are We Making Progress?*